rivet-lang/rive/lib/c/README.md

-# The `c` package
+# The `c` module

-This package contains the definitions of types and functions that exist in the C standard library.
+This module contains the definitions of types and functions that exist in the C standard library.